littleosbook/littleosbook/paging.md

 Therefore, assembly code that doesn't use relative jumps must be used to do the
 following:

-- The page table.
+- Set up a page table.
 - Add identity mapping for the first 4 MB of the virtual address space.
 - Add an entry for `0xC0100000` that maps to `0x0010000`

 If we skip the identity mapping for the first 4 MB, the CPU would generate a page fault immediately after paging was enabled when trying to fetch the next instruction from memory.
-After the table has been created, an absolute jump can be done to a label to make `eip` point to a high address:
+After the table has been created, an jump can be done to a label to make `eip` point to a virtual address in the higher half:

 ~~~ {.nasm}
     ; assembly code executing at around 0x00100000